dombrock-archive/Descent-into-Discord/README.md

 ### Known Issues:
 The game might be fun but reading the code is not.
 The code is very fragile.

+A lot of the text is not written in the correct person and refers to the player when it should refer to the players avatar.

 ### Dev Server:
 Join the development discussion at: https://discord.gg/kyAZw56